quantomslash/koala-transaction-engine/README.md

 - data - Contains the generated data for transactions, and is also a location for output data files and database.
 - src - Contains all the rust code.
 - tests - Integration tests for rust code.
-- utils - Contains uility scripts for generating data and output testing
+- utils - Contains utility scripts for generating data and output testing

 ### Building and running locally
 1. Git clone the project